PLC Technician II Program FAQ

 Initial registration is $440 (includes all learning materials, laboratory simulation software and access to the Module 1 exam) and registration for each of the remaining 18 modules is $70/module.
 Students may register for one or more modules at any time.

-Yes our program is credit-bearing.
+Yes, our The PLC Technician II Certificate program is credit-bearing.
 George Brown College is a fully-accredited post-secondary institution operating under the authority of the Ministry of Colleges and Universities in the Province of Ontario.
-The College received its Charter in 1967 and operates four campuses in Toronto, Canada with over 15,000 full-time and 61,000 continuing education students.
+The College received its Charter in 1967 and operates three campuses in Toronto, Canada with over 15,000 full-time and 64,000 continuing education students.
 All certificates, diplomas, and degrees conferred by George Brown College are done so under the power vested in its Board of Governors through the Government of Ontario.
 George Brown College is a member of the Colleges and Institutes Canada (CIC) which is Canada’s higher education sector leading organization consisting of over 200 post-secondary institutions.

 Students entering this program must have a high school diploma with credits at, or above, the general level or hold an equivalent mature student status.
 PLC experience is also helpful, but not essential.

-No, the program is open enrollment with no predetermined time limits.
+No, the PLC Technician II Certificate program has open enrollment, with no predetermined time limits.
 That means you can start at your convenience and finish at your own pace.

 The PLC Technician program provides a more basic introduction and is a foundation to PLCs in manufacturing and includes a lab simulator, PLCLogix 500 that emulates the Rockwell (Allen-Bradley) Logix 500 series PLC control software.
 The PLC Technician II program provides a more advanced study of PLCs in manufacturing and its simulator emulates Rockwell’s 5000 series of PLC hardware and software.